 If you’re anything like me, you may think, “What?
 Breathe?
 How is that going to help?
 I’m breathing all day!”

-The first couple of times I did this I’m pretty sure I heard my lungs say, “Thank You, Shelly!”
+The first couple of times I did this, I’m sure I heard my lungs say, “Thank You, Shelly!”
 Controlled breathing can change things for you.
 For the better.
 If you stopped reading and started taking action with just #1, you’d see significant change.

 I can not believe how many times it has saved me from losing my cool or saying or do something I would later regret.

-Directions: Set the timer for 6 minutes.
-Sit comfortably with your back straight.
-Put one hand on your chest and the other on your stomach.
-Breathe in through your nose.
+Directions: First, set the timer for 6 minutes.
+Secondly, sit comfortably with your back straight.
+Next, put one hand on your chest and the other on your stomach.
+Then, breathe in through your nose.
 The hand on your stomach should rise.
 The hand on your chest should move very little.
-Excel through your mouth, pushing out as much air as you can continue to breathe in through your nose and out through your mouth slowly but with more force than usual.
+Finally, excel through your mouth, pushing out as much air as you can.
+After that, continue to breathe in through your nose and out through your mouth slowly, but with more force than usual.
 Continue until the timer goes off.

-It doesn’t hurt to have the kids join in on this practice with you!
+I must mention.
+It doesn’t hurt to have the kids join in and practice breathing exercises with you!
 Awesome life skill.

 2. Have water and healthy snacks prepared at all times.